Witnesses of the bloody events in the Syrian city in 1982 speak as protests force open the veil of fear and secrecy.

 The draft, put forward by Morocco, the only Arab member of the council, has been under debate for days.
 It does not call for Assad to step down, as proposed in the Arab League plan.

-Qatari Prime Minister Hamad bin Jassim Al Thani said on Thursday that the Arab League would not accept any further concessions.
+Qatari Prime Minister Hamad bin Jassim Al Thani said on Thursday that the Arab League will not accept any further concessions.

-Vitaly Churkin, the Russian ambassador to the UN, told Al Jazeera that he was not asking for any more changes to the draft, but declined to answer a question on whether Moscow would veto the resolution.
+Vitaly Churkin, the Russian UN ambassador, told Al Jazeera that he was not asking for any more changes to the draft, but declined to answer a question whether Russia would veto the resolution.

-Al Jazeera’s Cath Turner, reporting from the UN headquarters in New York, said it seemed that the council had seceded to Russia’s requests.
+Al Jazeera’s Cath Turner, reporting from the UN headquarters in New York, said it seems that the council had seceded to Russia’s requests.

-What started as a street protest movement has increasingly turned into an armed conflict, with army defectors and civilians taking up arms against the state.
+The uprising in Syria has cost thousands of lives, both military and civilian.
+What started as street protests has increasingly turned into an armed conflict, with army defectors and civilians taking up arms against the state.

-Authorities have blamed the unrest on “armed gangs”.
+Authorities have blamed the unrest on “armed gangs” and restricted media access to the country.